 Baltimore's location in the far south of West Cork, with open ocean to the south and west, makes it an ideal starting point for pelagic trips.
 The nearby island of Cape Clear is a natural convergence point for migration routes between the Celtic Sea and Atlantic Ocean.
-The area is frequented by numerous pelagic species including the larger shearwaters, petrels and skuas, some of them in very large numbers, as they round the southern tip of Ireland.
+The area is frequented by numerous pelagic species such as the larger shearwaters, petrels and skuas as they round the southern tip of Ireland often in large numbers.

-As well as all the more usual sea birds, common sightings from Baltimore depending on season include
+As well as all the more usual seabirds, common sightings off Baltimore depending on season include

 - Sooty shearwater